lukavidic/ColorSorter_B/README.md

-# About the Project

-## Project task specification provided by the project owner (general requirements):
+# Color Sorter | Real-Time Tile Sorting 🟥🟩🟦⬛⬜🟧🟨🟪🟫

+## Project Specification

+The project owner has defined the following general requirements:

-- Sorting tiles by their color using sensor-based detection.
+- Detect and sort tiles by color using a sensor-based system.
-- A PC application that enables Wi-Fi communication and provides real-time process visualization and control.
+- Develop a PC application that provides Wi-Fi communication, real-time visualization, and process control.
-- Physical control of the system operation.

-## The goal of this project
+- Include a local physical interface for basic start/stop control.

+## Project Objective

-The goal of this project is to implement the sorting of colored tiles into two colored containers.
+The goal of this project is to sort colored tiles into two designated containers.
+The system includes:
-The system consists of a servo motor and a color detection sensor, which are controlled by a PCB board based on the PIC24FJ64GA702 microcontroller.

-To ensure proper system operation, it is necessary to provide a 5V power supply to the board.
-A hardware button allows the system to be started and stopped, and an LED indicates whether the system is on or off.

-For this project, a PC application has been developed which provides visualization of the tile sorting process, as well as real-time control of the sorting process.
-The application communicates over a Wi-Fi network with the ESP8266-01 Wi-Fi module, which communicates with the microcontroller using UART.
+- **PIC24FJ64GA702 MCU** on a custom PCB,
+- **Color 10 Click sensor** for color detection,
+- **SG90 servo motor** to direct each tile into its container,
+- **ESP8266-01 Wi-Fi module** for wireless link to PC,
+- **Push-button** to toggle the sorting cycle on/off,
+- **LED indicator** to show system status.

-The Color 10 Click color detection sensor communicates with the microcontroller via the I2C interface.
+When a tile passes under the Color 10 Click sensor, it measures the color and sends the data via I²C to the MCU.

-Its main function is to detect the color and forward it to the microcontroller.
-Based on the color information and sorting process logic, the microcontroller sends a signal to the servo motor indicating where to move the given tile.
+Based on the sorting logic, the MCU drives the servo to move the tile into the correct container.

+The push-button starts and stops the cycle, while the LED indicates whether the system is active.

+A PC application offers a graphical interface for live monitoring and control.
+It communicates with the ESP8266-01 over Wi-Fi, which forwards commands to the microcontroller using UART protocol.

 ## Additional Information

-More information about the components, wiring, and their datasheets can be found on the Wiki page of this repository.
+For detailed component specifications, wiring diagrams, and datasheets, please see the Wiki pages in this repository.